dxos/dxos/docs/docs/api/@dxos/client/classes/Item.md

 A globally addressable data item.
-Items are hermetic data structures contained within a Party.
+Items are hermetic data structures contained within a Space.
 They may be hierarchical.
 The Item data structure is governed by a Model class, which implements data consistency.

 ## Constructors